AI Agents

 6. Setup and Installation

-To set up and run your CLI job search agent:
+To set up and run the CLI job search agent:

 Key Concepts Explained

-- Use @ symbol to apply functions to classes
+- Use the @ symbol to apply functions to classes

 - Add functionality without modifying original code